dmytro-rybak/kube-deployments/README.md

 - Username: `admin`
 - Password: (The one retrieved in the previous command)

-### Step 3: Create a Private GitHub Repository for Helm charts
+### Step 3: Create a Private GitHub Repository

+Create a private GitHub repository and copy all folders and files from the `helmcharts-repo-template` folder into your repository without changing the structure.
+Ensure that all files are uploaded correctly.

 ### Step 4: Create a GitHub App for Argo CD